cjankaew/cjankaew/README.md

 Software Developer
 ------------------

-I work as a programmer analyst at Code-D789 Co.,Ltd. and am studying about Machine learing engineer.
+I work as a Back-End Development at Hitachi company. and am studying about Machine learing engineer.

 * 🌍  I'm based in Bangkok, Thailand